GiGGioSo/mkwii-ita-auto-TT-boards/README.md

 In the short term, I will improve the user interface, add log files and the ability to automatically save the ghosts found.

 ## Donate
-I'm working on this project for free in my spare time, but consider a small donation if it was useful to you, to help me continue develop it.
+I'm working on this project for free in my spare time, but consider a small donation if it was useful to you, to help me continue developing it.
 Thank you.
 [PayPal](https://www.paypal.com/donate/?hosted_button_id=U6TUEPB28ZH48)